Jury finds teacher guilty of sexual exploitation of Indee student

 The case is rooted in events at Independence High School in 2009.
 The victim, a student at the school, had reported Schwartz’s communications to school administration at the time, but did not tell them about being sexually assaulted, according to court documents.

-Then, in 2018, the victim contacted Cedar Falls Community Schools Superintendent Dr. Andy Pattee, about Schwartz, who had been hired as a special education teacher there.
+Then, in 2018, the victim contacted Cedar Falls Community Schools Superintendent Dr. Andy Pattee, about Schwartz, who had been hired in 2010 at Peet Junior High School.
 She wrote about her experience with Schwartz, and included the assault allegation.

 “I’ve never brought this situation to court (I had the option when I was in high school, but I was too scared to do so), and I have been in counseling for almost 8 years,” she wrote in the e-mail.
 “I’ve finally gotten to a point where I want my story to be heard, because it hurts me to think that she is working with an even more vulnerable population now (special education) than she was at Independence.”

 On Jan.
-30, 2020, Independence Police took a report about Schwartz, a former art teacher, allegedly sexually assaulting a student in 2009 in a stairwell at Independence High School, according to the criminal complaint.
+30, 2020, Independence Police took a report about Schwartz, a former art teacher, allegedly sexually assaulting a student in 2009 in a stairwell at Independence High School, according to court documents.

-The former student said that on Sept.
-29, 2009, after class let out for lunch, Schwartz asked about her quietness in class and and would not let her leave without discussing what was bothering her, the complaint says.
-Schwartz had been sending her electronic messages expressing affection for some time at this point.
-The victim told police later that she felt she was being groomed for exploitation.
+The criminal complaint says the former student said that on Sept.
+29, 2009, after class let out, Schwartz asked about her quietness in class and would not let her leave without discussing what was bothering her.
+It also said Schwartz had been sending her electronic messages expressing affection the victim told police that she felt she was being groomed for exploitation.

-The student left the art room and made it to a stairwell where Schwartz grabbed her from behind in a bear hug and forced her to sit on a step, where sexual touching began, both on top and beneath clothing, the complaint says.
+The student left the art room and was in a stairwell when Schwartz grabbed her from behind in a bear hug and forced her to sit on a step, where sexual touching began, both on top and beneath clothing, the complaint says.
 She was able to get away when two male students entered the stairwell from a lower floor, she said.

 The student reported the messages to school administration, but not the assault, and an investigation was conducted, the complaint says.